yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 You can group all these statements in an intent called **order**.

-To add a new intent, click on **+ Add an Intent** button and manually add the first Utterance.
+To add a new intent, click on **+ Add new Intent** button and manually add the first Utterance.

 ![](https://i.imgur.com/AnO2L8s.png)

 ### Add Utterance

 Once you have created an intent, add utterances to the intent.
-Utterances are statements or queries that users may type in for the bot hoping that the bot would understand.
+Utterances are phrases or queries that users may type in the bot hoping that the bot would understand.

 There are two ways to add Utterances to an intent: